hzmagm/QuizePro/quiz-api/Readme.md

 # QuizePro

 This is a simple Quiz application built using Flask and SQLite.
-The application provides multiple currently it provides API to retrieve quiz questions, their possible answers and also to authenticate users.
+The application provides multiple APIs for retrieving quiz questions, their possible answers, creating new questions, updating and deleting existing questions, and authenticating users.
 ## API endpoints

 - `GET /quiz-info`: Get the size of the quiz and the list of scores.
-- `GET /questions`: Get all the quiz questions along with their possible answers.
+- `GET /questions/all`: Get all the quiz questions along with their possible answers.
 - `GET /questions/:id`: Get a specific quiz question by ID along with its possible answers.
 - `POST /login`: Authenticate the user and return a JWT token.
+- `GET /questions?position=<position>`: Get all questions with a specific position.
+- `PUT /questions/<id>`: Update an existing question by ID.
+-`POST /questions`: Create a new question.

 ## Requirements